 To open a hatch, release the lock and rotate the cam lever to the open position.
-Raise the hatch and secure it by tightening the knob on the hatch lifter.
+Raise the hatch and secure it by tightening the cylinder on the hatch adjuster.
 To close the hatch, loosen the hatch adjuster and lower the hatch.
-Secure in the closed position with the two cam levers and slide locks.
+Secure in the closed position with the cam levers and slide locks.